Jayjay-lv/Encryption-Project/Matthew_standups.md

 Untill next class i will continue with bug fixes and thinking of more ideas

 My blocker is figuing out how to de-encrypt the 2nd level

+## 2019-05-6

+This class kobie and i worked on the decrypt for the second encryption, it was not easy and we have made little progress

+Untill next class we will work on it

+My blocker is the figuring out how to de encrypt